-Note: As per UGC CBCS guidelines, University / departments have liberty to offer GE and SEC courses offered by any department to students of other departments.
+As per UGC CBCS guidelines, University / Departments have liberty to offer GE and SEC courses offered by any department to students of other departments.
 The No. of GE course is four.
 One GE course is compulsory in first 4 semesters each.
-In present scheme it is proposed to have minimum two GE courses (from one subject) in first two semester after which student shall change two GE for another subject in IIIrd and IVth semester, so that all the student can have exposure of one additional subject.
+In present scheme it is proposed to have minimum two GE courses (from one subject) in first two semester after which student can change two GE for another subject in IIIrd and IVth semester, so that all the student can have exposure of one additional subject.
+Compulsory Skill Enhancement Course proposed in semester III and IV which can be opted either in department or other department offering this course.
+There are Total Five Ability Enhancement Course (AEC) offered by Department.